Willamette University Salem, Oregon

 NIKE Softball Camps will be back at Willamette for another week of great instruction, superior competition, and fun times!
 At camp, campers will have the opportunity to train like a college athlete and gain insight to what it takes to play at the collegiate level!

-Longtime NIKE Camp Director, Damian Williams is entering his 15th season as the head softball coach at Willamette University.
-He has earned an overall record of 267-204 at Willamette.
+Longtime NIKE Camp Director, Damian Williams is entering his 16th season as the head softball coach at Willamette University.

 - 8:1 camper to instructor ratio